MooersLab/tmux-rocks/README.md

 Plugins on the tmux side and the editor side are required to switch seamlessly between a pane running a terminal session and a pane occupied by an editor session.
 For example, the Emacs [tmux-pane package](https://github.com/laishulu/emacs-tmux-pane) enables jumping from the Emacs session in the top tmux pane below to the remote session on the schooner supercomputer in the tmux pane in the figure below by entering C + j (C-j in Emacs convention) or vice versa with C-k.

-The boundary between the two panes in the image below is the thin gray line.
+The thin gray line is the boundary between the two panes in the image below.
 The top pane with the Emacs session was enlarged in height compared to the terminal session in the pane at the bottom.
 The enlargement was made by clicking on the boundary line and dragging it downward with the mouse.

 ![EmacsSchooner](https://github.com/user-attachments/assets/73035254-ef05-49af-8903-27c74c579d78)

 ## bashed-tmux
-The repo [bashed-tmux](https://github.com/MooersLab/tmux-bashed) has a bash script demonstrating how to automate the launching of about twenty customized tmux panes in five tabs of iterm2 and the opening of several files, applications, and a webpage.
+The repo [bashed-tmux](https://github.com/MooersLab/tmux-bashed) has a bash script demonstrating how to automate the launching of about twenty customized tmux panes in five tabs of *iTerm2* and the opening of several files, applications, and a webpage.
 This can ease the start of your daily routine after you have customized this template file.

 ## Tab titles
-The default tab title in iterm2 will be tmux.
-If you have ten iterm2 tabs open, this row of `tmux` is not helpful.
+The default tab title in *iTerm2* will be tmux.
+If you have ten *iTerm2* tabs open, this row of `tmux` is not helpful.
-After pasting the following code in your .zshrc file, you can change the title of an iterm2 tab by entering `tt`.
+After pasting the following code in your .zshrc file, you can change the title of an *iTerm2* tab by entering `tt`.

 ```zsh
 DISABLE_AUTO_TITLE="true"